Is Automated Topic Model Evaluation Broken?: The Incoherence of Coherence: Closing the Standardization Gap for Topic Models

-We maintain a fixed computational budget per model following the exhortation of~\cite{dodge-19} and use a random set of 164 hyperparameter settings across datasets for each model type.\footnote{While runtimes can vary drastically by model, this study is not concerned with implementation efficiency~\citep[although efficiency matters, see][]{ethayarajh2020utility}.} We train models for a variable number of steps (a hyperparameter); to calculate automated coherence for the model, we use the topics produced at the last step.
-For use in human evaluations, we select the models that maximize \abr{npmi}, estimated using the reference corpus with a ten-word window over the top ten topic words, per~\citep{lau2014machine}.
+\paragraph{\abr{etm}} Thanks to their improved flexiblity, many \abr{ntm}s incorporate external word representations, on the premise that large-scale, general language knowledge improves topic quality~\citep{Bianchi2020PretrainingIA,hoyle-etal-2020-improving}.
+The Embedded Topic Model~\citep{diengTopicModelingEmbedding2019} is a popular \abr{ntm} that relies on word embeddings in its generative model.\footnote{\url{github.com/adjidieng/ETM}} We maintain a fixed computational budget per model following the exhortation of~\cite{dodge-19} and use a random set of 164 hyperparameter settings across datasets for each model type.\footnote{While runtimes can vary drastically by model, this study is not concerned with implementation efficiency~\citep[although efficiency matters, see][]{ethayarajh2020utility}.} We train models for a variable number of steps (a hyperparameter); to calculate automated coherence for the model, we use the topics produced at the last step.
+For human evaluations, we select the models that maximize \abr{npmi}, estimated using the reference corpus with a ten-word window over the top ten topic words, per~\citet{lau2014machine}.
 We follow the recommendation of~\cite{diengTopicModelingEmbedding2019} and learn skip-gram embeddings on the training corpus for \abr{etm} (experiments with external pretrained embeddings did not yield substantially different results).
 As in \cite{hoyle-etal-2020-improving}, we eliminate models with highly redundant topics, a known degeneracy of \abr{ntm}s~\citep{burkhardtDecouplingSparsitySmoothness2019}: (a) models in which any of the top five words of one topic overlap with another and (b) models that have a topic uniqueness score~\citep{Nan2019TopicMW} above 0.7.
 Ranges for hyperparameters and other details are in Appendix~\ref{app:model-detail}.